jevargas-m/nutshell/README.md

 When comparing a word vs the full corpus scoring of a word in the file under ananlysis is considering as relative vs the corpus, with exception to entropy which is considered additive.

 ### Dependencies
 See `pom.xml` for Maven dependencies.
+For building using maven `mvn install`